 See, for example: http://www.sqlskills.com/blogs/kimberly/the-accidental-dba-day-20-of-30-are-your-indexing-strategies-working-aka-indexing-dmvs/.

-The SQL Monitor tool, under the covers, captures most of the Perfmon counters discussed previously, and mines various DMVs and exposes them through the relevant metric.
+The SQL Monitor tool, under the covers, captures most of the Perfmon counters discussed previously, and mines various DMVs and exposes them through a relevant metric.
 For what's missing, we can define our own custom metrics (see later).

 As discussed earlier, it is rarely possible to diagnose a SQL Server performance problem from a single metric.
 It's when we have a means to compare various metrics over the same timeframe that diagnostic analysis becomes much simpler.